Cusworth Hall: Features

 A large house is first mentioned in 1327.
 Robert Wrightson bought the lands and manor of Cusworth in 1669 from Sir Christopher Wray.
 The first surviving map of Cusworth is that of Joseph Dickinson's 1719 plan which shows the hall and gardens covered only 1 acre with the orchards a further 2 acres.
 What is most significant at this time was the ‘Parke’ of some 25 acres.
-The ‘Old Hall’ was next to the walled gardens in the centre of Cusworth village.
-In 1726 the ‘Old Hall’ was expanded including altering the gardens between 1726 and 1735.
+The "Old Hall" was next to the walled gardens in the centre of Cusworth village.
+In 1726 the "Old Hall" was expanded: this including altering the gardens between 1726 and 1735.
 This expanded the kitchen garden into the size and form we know today with the Bowling Green and Pavilion.

 In the period 1740–1745 William Wrightson employed George Platt, a mason architect from Rotherham, to build a new hall – the current Cusworth Hall – high on a scarp slope on the Magnesian Limestone removing the Hall, and the family, from the village of Cusworth.
-The ‘Old Hall’ was largely demolished in the process, many components from the old building re-used in the new.
+The "Old Hall" was largely demolished in the process, many components from the old building re-used in the new.